 Public Health Agency/Authority (PHA): Public health agencies or authorities (PHAs) are defined as organizations that are state, local, tribal or territorial entities that have governmental public health authority and conduct routine public health functions.
 To be eligible, Tribal PHAs must be vested with authority from the Tribal Nation they serve to receive and send health data.
 Eligible applicants are included in the list below.
-If you have questions about your organization's eligibility, please contact WAl@cdcfoundation.org no later than 11:59 PM PST on Monday, May 6.
+If you have questions about your organization's eligibility, please contact WAI@cdcfoundation.org.
+State governments (includes the District of Columbia)

-- State governments (includes the District of Columbia) - o Local governments or their bona fide agents - Territorial governments or their bona fide agents in the Commonwealth of Puerto Rico, the Virgin Islands, the Commonwealth of the Northern Marianna Islands, American Samoa, Guam, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau - County governments - City or township governments
+- Local governments or their bona fide agents - Territorial governments or their bona fide agents in the Commonwealth of Puerto Rico, the Virgin Islands, the Commonwealth of the Northern Marianna Islands, American Samoa, Guam, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau - County governments - o City or township governments - Special district governments - Native American tribal governments (Federally recognized) - Native American tribal organizations (Other than federally recognized tribal governments) - Tribal Epidemiology Centers

-- Special district governments - Native American tribal governments (Federally recognized) - Native American tribal organizations (Other than federally recognized tribal governments) - Tribal Epidemiology Centers - o American Indian or Alaska Native tribal governments (Federally recognized) - o American Indian or Alaska Native tribally designated organizations
+- o American Indian or Alaska Native tribal governments (Federally recognized) - o American Indian or Alaska Native tribally designated organizations